 Once the foundation is waterproofed, you can continue the drain tile installation.
-I recommend that you install an additional 2 to 3 feet of 1 inch gravel cover above the footer.
-On top of this, install tar paper or a 6 inch thick layer of straw before installing any backfill dirt.
+I recommend that you install an additional 2 to 3 feet of 1-inch gravel cover above the footer.
+On top of this, install tar paper or a 6-inch-thick layer of straw before installing any backfill dirt.

-So where does the draintile water go?
-Good question!
-If you are lucky, it drains out somewhere on your lot.
+If you're lucky, it drains out to daylight somewhere on your lot.
 Here is what I mean.
-If you are building on a sloped lot, maybe you are lucky to have enough fall within your property line whereby the draintile can daylight.
+If you're building on a sloped lot, maybe you are lucky to have enough fall within your property line whereby the drain tile can daylight.
 There is no need for the pipe to have a slope.
 It can be laid virtually perfectly level from the footer until it daylights.
 The net result is that you are simply providing a resistance-free path for the water around your foundation to escape.

-An electrical pump pumps the water from the sump to either the outside of your house or into a storm water drainage system.
-Never allow the sump water discharge pipe to dump the water along side your foundation.
+An electrical pump pumps the water from the sump to either the outside of your house or into a stormwater drainage system.
+Never allow the sump water discharge pipe to dump the water alongside your foundation.
 This simply soaks the soil again!

-Battery backup sump pumps are available to assist the regular pump in the event of primary pump failure or a storm related electrical outage.
+Battery backup sump pumps are available to assist the regular pump in the event of primary pump failure or a storm-related electrical outage.

-Backfilling Basement Walls
+Backfilling Basement Foundation Walls

 Many a foundation crack is related to backfilling.
 Very few homeowners realize the risk of backfilling a foundation too quickly.

 Without these two elements, a foundation wall can tilt inwards, crack, or even slide off the footer!
 Don't allow your builder to backfill until these floors are in place!

-I know of builders who backfill foundations within 4 days of being poured!
-I have seen huge cracks develop from foundations that were backfilled prematurely.
+I know of builders who backfill foundations within four days of being poured!
+I've seen huge cracks develop from foundations that were backfilled prematurely.
 Don't let it happen to you!

 Model building codes mandate that the soil must fall away from a foundation.
 They actually state that there must be 6 inches of fall within the first 10 feet of horizontal distance away from a house.